matteolucchini1/Chromie/README.md

 After setting up the path, Chromie runs through different modules to reduce the data from level-1 NICER files to publication-level products.
 Each module can be run independently, provided the previous steps completed succesfully.
+The only exception is run\_nicerl2() and extract\_spectra(); currently you always need to run the former before the latter due to weird behavior on HEASOFT, and you also always need to run set\_mkf() first.
+This will be fixed in a future version.

 Set\_mkf() moves the filter files and sets up the path to these files correctly.
 Run\_nicerl2 produces cleaned level-2 Event files,